Nifrec/rolim/README.md

 ## Overview

+### Most interesting
+* `rolim/encoder/multiple_runs.py` contains functions implementing the
+    main experiment.
+These functions work in 2 phases:
+    - The first function `train_enc_multiiple_runs`
+        trains multiple encoders in parallel, evaluates them on the test set (makes error heatmap and t-SNE embeddings), and stores all results to disk.
+The implementation is parallelized.
+    - The second function `aggregate_results` can then be used to read the results, make a multi-figure t-SNE plot, and aggregated heatmaps.
+These are also stored to disk.
+* `rolim/notebooks/encoder_experiment.ipynb` contains single-run
+    versions of the experiments used to train an encoder, including visualizations of the results
+    (this notebook was created before the ideas from it were generalized to the multi-run script).

+### Other files of interest
 * `rolim/notebooks/whitening.ipynb` explores the Whitening
     Transform, Cholesky decomposition, and performs
     a small empirical experiment to compare 2 different implementation